krkn-chaos/krkn/containers/README.md

 Container image gets automatically built by quay.io at [Kraken image](https://quay.io/repository/openshift-scale/kraken).

 ### Run containerized version
-Refer [instructions](https://github.com/openshift-scale/kraken#Run-containerized-version) for information on how to run the containerized version of kraken.
+Refer [instructions](https://github.com/cloud-bulldozer/kraken/blob/master/docs/installation.md#run-containerized-version) for information on how to run the containerized version of kraken.

+### Run Custom Kraken Image
+Refer to [instructions](https://github.com/cloud-bulldozer/kraken/blob/master/containers/build_own_image-README.md) for information on how to run a custom containerized version of kraken using podman

 ### Kraken as a KubeApp